fortinet-solutions-cse/testbeds/fortigate/LargeScaleDeployment/HyperVisorsSetup.md

 ```
 need to reset session for usermod to be taken into account.

+You must install a bind9 dns server to avoid overloading the next stage equipments.
+We do it on the massive1 but you can adapt:

 Setup eno2/eno3 for KVM:

 Create a file in: /etc/netplan/01-wans.yaml example is for massive2 you must adapt the last digit.